METTLE: Efficient Streaming Erasure Code with Peeling Decodability: METTLE Coding Scheme

 \subsection{IBLT (Invertible Bloom Lookup Table)}

-An IBLT data structure, typically used for encoding a set $\mathcal{S}$, can be viewed as an LDGM (low-density generator matrix) codeword containing $(1+c)k$ symbols, where $c>0$ corresponds roughly to its coding overhead ratio and $k\approx |\mathcal{S}|$.
-Each codeword symbol is considered a {\it bin} whose value is the bitwise-XOR of the balls (source symbols) that are hash-thrown into the bin.
-To avoid dealing with messy notations, we avoid using floors or ceilings (e.g., over $(1+c)k$ here) throughout this paper, and ask readers not to worry about our using a possibly non-integer (due to not applying floors or ceilings to it) where an integer is called for.
+An IBLT data structure~\cite{Eppstein_WhatsDifference_2011}, typically used for encoding a set $\mathcal{S}$, can be viewed as an LDGM codeword containing $(1+c)k$ symbols, where $c>0$ corresponds roughly to its coding overhead ratio and $k\approx |\mathcal{S}|$.
+Each codeword symbol is considered a {\it bin} whose value is the bitwise-XOR of the {\it balls} (source symbols) that are hash-thrown into the bin.

 IBLT's encoding works as follows.
 Each element (source symbol) in $\mathcal{S}$ is considered a ball.
 The encoding process throws all these $|\mathcal{S}|$ balls, each ball being thrown a constant number (say $l$) of times, into these bins.
 Each ball is thrown into $l$ bins whose indices are i.i.d. random variables (RVs) uniformly distributed in the IBLT's (array) index range $[0, (1+c)k)$, determined by $l$ different hash functions $h_i$, $i=1, \cdots, l$.